About Elderberry Wisdom Farm

 Our Native America nonprofit corporation, Elderberry Wisdom Farm, was created to assist Native Americans as they integrate academics, experiential service learning activities and cultural and ecological knowledge while creating their own agricultural and horticultural career pathways.

 Our 501(c)(3) nonprofit is currently accomplishing three initiatives.
-The TEK and Habitat Restoration Workforce Development Project; Chemawa Journey of Transformation and the Martin High Bear biography.
+The TEK and Habitat Restoration Workforce Development Project, and the Martin High Bear biography.
 More information is available on our Projects page at this website.

 Our TEK and Habitat Restoration Workforce Development Project is providing a culturally-tailored learning model designed to train and mentor Native Americans of all ages who are pursuing agricultural and horticultural careers.